Nisviik/pf2e-mythic-templates/README.md

 - Upgrading skill modifiers to be Extreme modifier for the creature's level because of the following passives are automated: (Mythic) Ambush Excellence, (Mythic) Brutish Athleticism, (Mythic) Mythic Knowledge, and (Mythic) Mythic Mobility.

 **What is not automated:**
-- Creatures doesn't gain the mythic trait automatically.
+- Creatures don't gain the mythic trait automatically.
 (Adding this automatically doesn't create the mythic points section on the statblock)
 - Any increase to Spell DC modifiers are not automated.